shivanis400/static-web-hosting/README.md

          3:- Setup the whole configuration using Cloudformtion template and then using aws s3 cp command to copy the content to the s3 Bucket.
 The template i have uploaded is using AWS cloudformation Macro.

-  <h5>5:-  On Sucessfull deployment of our Cloudformation stack using Option 2, we can see the stack output like WebsiteURL, Bucket Name.
+  <h3>5:-  On Sucessfull deployment of our Cloudformation stack using Option 2, we can see the stack output like WebsiteURL, Bucket Name.</h3>